Skinny Peanut Butter Swirl Brownies.

 - Pour batter into prepared baking dish.
 Batter will be thin.
 Microwave peanut butter for about 30 seconds.
 Drop melted peanut butter by spoonfuls onto the batter, swirling gently with a knife to create a marbled effect.
 (Try not to overmix!)

 - Bake for 20-25 minutes or until brownies begin to pull away from the sides of the pan.
 Brownies will be extra fudgy, so be sure to wait until COMPLETELY cooled - I stuck mine in the refrigerator for 2 hours, which allowed them to be cut very easily.
-Cut into 12 squares and enjoy!
+Cut into squares and enjoy!
+Brownies stay fresh at room temperature for 2 days, and then can be stored in the refrigerator for up to 5 days after that.
+Brownies freeze well up to 2-3 months.

 adapted from Dashing Dish